sloan58/mfem/README.md

 ## Usage
 While this is a proof of concept, it is a functioning POC and could be used to provide an added layer of security to Cisco UCM
 EM login.
-Fault tolerance would need to be implemented in case the primary MFEM API become unavailable.
+Fault tolerance would need to be implemented in case the primary MFEM API becomes unavailable.
 ### Prerequisites

 - Cisco Unified Communication Manager with an account that has an AXL API role